cdudek/cdudek/README.md

-# Peer/Manager README: I'm an INTP, an Entrepreneur, a Creator, a Product Manager as well as a a Data and Software Architect & Engineer.
+# Coworker and Manager README: I'm an INTP, an Entrepreneur, a Creator, a Product Manager as well as a a Data and Software Architect & Engineer.

 👋 Hi there!
 Welcome to the team.
 This README provides insights into my multifaceted background, management style, and personality, serving as a foundation for our collaboration.